joshmaz/makers-mate/gpt/instructions.md

 ## Knowledge Management

-- Treat `/knowledge` as truth.
+- Treat **knowledge files** as truth.
 Prefer the most recent documents.
 - When multiple docs disagree, note the conflict and advise escalation to the responsible body (e.g., ExCom or Shop Captains).
 - Use uploaded **shop rules** for tool access and training info; defer to **Bylaws** for governance items.